Hr-kutsarov/mlt-mern/README.md

 ## What do you get from MongoDB?

 Mainly, GraphQL support, instant cloud storage, great free tier (512mb free storage) and lots of upgrade options.
+There's are no files that are not saved in anything else but JSON format.
+All images are saved as strings and referenced with the href tag.

 ## Why Express ?